How to get fruit trees into production sooner

 Actions to be taken immediately are the complete removal of leaves affected.
 This applies to all the fallen leaves as well as the affected leaves still attached to the tree.
 In late October/early November, make sure the leaves are all collected up, infected or not, put in a plastic bag and then put in the non-recycling bin.
 The fungal spores survive over winter on the fallen leaves!

 Once the soil underneath those trees is clear of all litter, cover the soil with a 4 cm-deep layer of straw-based farm yard manure.
 Leave no gaps uncovered.
-The area to be mulched must be of a minimum size of one square yard.
+The entire area below the tree canopy should be covered with mulch.

 Make sure the tree is well watered and does not stand in a carpet of weeds and grass.
 Apply a full watering can of water twice a week, particularly during the summer months.